-If you are having difficulty adjusting to life here at Grand Valley, the Counseling Center is available.
-The counseling office is a free, confidential service for all students.
+If you are having difficulty adjusting to life here at Grand Valley, the University Counseling Center is available.
+The University Counseling Center is a free, confidential service for all students.
 Offices are located in Allendale, Grand Rapids and Holland.
 Both personal and career counseling are available.

 The Campus Recreation Center offers many different recreational activities for Grand Valley students.
 Their mission is to “enhance the GVSU experience through co-curricular learning, development, and recreational opportunities that promote health and well-being.”
 You must have your Grand Valley ID to enter as well as rent equipment.

-Visit Stuey, the Student Life website, to find and join over 300 different student organizations.
+Visit OrgSync, the Student Life website, to find and join over 300 different student organizations.

 Social Life Etiquette: